Spypoint Link-S (AT&T)

 Spypoint Link-S Review

 The Link-S receives very high marks in speed, battery life, and user-friendliness.
-The night pictures will be a weakness unless you are using the camera in thick timber where maximum flash range isn't necessary. -TCP Staff
+The night pictures have seen an impressive boost in 2018. -TCP Staff

 Model # Link-S